Sanjana-S-Hubballi/Face-Mask-Detection/README.md

 # Face mask Detection using MobileNet

 ## Overview
-This project aims to detect and classify images faces in am image as either masked or unmasked.
+This project aims to detect and classify images faces in an image as either masked or unmasked.

 ## Workflow
 To detect faces, I used OpenCV’s SSD deep learning face detector (based on ResNet-10).
 The script takes raw images from a given folder and outputs cropped face images into two folders — one for faces with masks and one for without masks.